teobouvard/study/lab4/answers.md

 A cannot promise the lead to B, as it already promised the lead to itself and B cannot promise the lead to A due to the same reason.
 The proposal of A reaches C first and C promises the lead to A.
 A receives the promise of C and obtains a majority of promises.
 Therefore A is the new leader.
+The proposer of B cannot become leader, because it doesnt have the majority.
+The acceptor of B can still accept the value of A's accept message.

 6. What happens if two proposers both believe themselves to be the leader and send Prepare messages simultaneously?
-There's the following possibilities:
+There's the following possibilities if the prepare messages have the same round number:
 - One of them still reaches a majority of promises and can be the leader
 - Noone receives a majority of promises.
-After some time another prepare message has to be sent out to retry the precedure.
+With a higher round number another prepare message has to be sent out to retry the precedure.
+If they have different round numbers, the highest will be chosen.

 7. What can we say about system synchrony if there are multiple proposers (or leaders)?
-This means that there are communication issues inside the network, because some messages between proposers and acceptors were lost.
-Consequently, the system is not synchron anymore.
+If the system works correctly, it is not possible to have two leaders at the same time.
+Even if two leaders occur, the learners will never learn and therefore the network will still be synchronous as it doesn't oppose it's unsynchronity.

 8. Can an acceptor accept one value in round 1 and another value in round 2?
 Explain.
 Yes.
 An acceptor can accept new values every new round.